Qoosim/furniture-ecommerce/README.md

 ## 👏 Acknowledgments

-- Many thanks to my Microverse mentor - Noer Paanakker for guiding all the time :bow
+- Many thanks to my Microverse mentor - Noer Paanakker for guiding all the time
 - Hat tip to anyone whose code was used
 - Inspiration
 - etc